adipper69/autom4btag/README.md

 # autom4btag
+Not working yet: runs into issues with audnexus

 This container build on seanap's auto-m4b tool for audiobook handling.
 Instead of using beets-audible I made this as a little project.
 It automatically  organizes audiobooks by tagging `.m4b` and `.mp3` files using anonymous Audible metadata (via Audnexus), and structuring them for use in Audiobookshelf.